vipul-sharma20/vipul.xyz/journal.md

 My public journal.
 I post here every week.

-I have stopped weekly journals and started writing small, rough notes / posts about my day-to-day work, learnings etc. at [https://til.vipul.xyz][til].
+I have stopped weekly journals and started writing small, rough notes / posts about my day-to-day work, learnings etc. in the [scribbles][scribbles] section.
 This should act as a journal or a way to catchup on the latest stuff I am doing.
 {:.notice--info}

 ---